 To have any realistic chance at defeating aging in ten years, we would need to have done it, right now, in a few people or in a mouse.
 To have a realistic chance of doing it in 20 years, we would need to have an excellent plan right now.
 Maybe someone has such a plan right now… it is hard to tell… given the profit involved, they might not freely share their plan… de Grey has such a plan, but he will only commit to a 25-year schedule on the condition that he has a billion dollars… yet he does not have a billion dollar.

 But there are reasons to be hopeful.
 Google, of all places, created a company with the express goal of extending our healthspan by 20 to 100 years: Calico.
 It is not just a silly thing: they have recruited the best scientists that money could buy.
 Calico has hundreds of millions of dollars with commitments exceeding a billion dollars.
+Calico is hardly alone: Unity Biotechnology is another well-funded technology company that seeks to “cure aging” (it is backed by Amazon’s CEO) .
 If you want to be optimistic, you could imagine that Calico or some other laboratory could have, right now, a viable plan to put a dent in aging.
 If, they could be testing it in human beings in 20 years, and it could be ready for the rest of us in 30 years.

 So, let me come up with a prediction: we will defeat aging in 40 years.
-By that I mean that age-related disease would be mostly eliminated.
+By that I mean that age-related disease would be mostly under control, if not outright eliminated.
+So maybe you still get Alzheimer’s or a heart condition, but medical therapies are so good that you can go on living a happy and productive life.
 Compared to Kurzweil, I am pessimistic (he predicts 20 years or less.)

 Speaking for myself, I expect to be dead in 40 years… if nothing changes.
 I do not think any man in my family has made in his eighties… So if I do not die of something else first, I can expect to die from an age-related disease in my seventies or sooner: cancer, Alzheimer’s, heart attack… Even if I were to survive that long, I fear I would be severely diminished…